Wondering what to expect when you show up? Here's a (not as) brief (as I had hoped) explanation.

 After a quick anouncement and offering collection, the children are invited to children's church downstairs in our fellowship hall.
 Then I preach.
 I like to keep my sermons to around 20 minutes.
 We might have some time for prayer after the sermon, but usually it's just time to go.
 So, we all say goodbye and have a great week, and head off for lunch.

-Then we have coffee and cookies on the second Sunday and a potluck lunch on the fourth.
+Then we have a potluck lunch.
 It's a great time to get to know each other a little better.

 That's about it!
 I hope you come check us out!